dominikkomar-github/dominikkomar-github/README.md

 **Projects**

-1. **Customer Segmentation** using K-Means Clustering Employed K-Means clustering to identify distinct customer segments based on their purchasing behavior.
+1. **Customer Segmentation** using K-Means Clustering Employed K-Means clustering to identify distinct customer segments based on their purchasing behaviour.
 Cleaned and preprocessed e-commerce transaction data.
 Visualized segment characteristics using scatter plots and bar charts.

 3. **Predictive Modeling** for Loan Approval Developed a logistic regression model to predict loan approval probabilities.
-Engineered features and handled missing data.
-Achieved an accuracy of 82% on the test set.
+Engineered features and handling missing data.
+We achieved an accuracy of 82% on the test set.
-4. **Exploratory Data Analysis:** Airbnb Listings in London Explored Airbnb listings data for various London neighborhoods.
+4. **Exploratory Data Analysis:** Airbnb Listings in London Explored Airbnb listings data for various London neighbourhoods.
 Created interactive visualizations using Plotly.
-Uncovered pricing trends and popular neighborhoods.
+Uncovered pricing trends and popular neighbourhoods.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [training.justit@gmail.com](mailto:training.justit@gmail.com)